Francis Gleeson (priest): Outbreak of war

-Gleeson made frequent visits to the front lines and often conducted burial services there with wooden grave marker crosses that he made himself or entering no man's land to comfort dying soldiers.
+Gleeson made frequent visits to the front lines and often conducted burial services there with wooden grave-marker crosses that he made himself, or entered no-man's-land to comfort dying soldiers.
 His men said that they were always sure of a cup of tea from him when he visited the trenches late at night and he was certain to check that they were not short of ammunition.
-Gleeson sent requests to Ireland for hymn books for the men in the field and also bought mouth organs for their entertainment (Gleeson himself was a keen mouth organ player).
+Gleeson sent requests to Ireland for hymnbooks for the men in the field and also bought mouth organs for their entertainment (Gleeson himself was a keen harmonica player).
 Although he was not a nationalist he supported the right of his soldiers to fly the Irish tricolour in the trenches.

-One of Gleeson's men said "He's a warrior and no mistake.
+One of Gleeson's men said: "He's a warrior and no mistake.
 There's no man at the Front more brave or cooler.
 Why, it is in the hottest place up in the firing line he do be to give comfort to the boys that are dying."
-His work as a chaplain was renowned, one war correspondent stated that "If you meet a man of the 2nd Munsters, just mention the name of Father Gleeson and see how his face lights up".
+His work as a chaplain was renowned, one war correspondent stating: "If you meet a man of the 2nd Munsters, just mention the name of Father Gleeson and see how his face lights up".
 Quotes from Gleeson were used in Irish recruiting posters and leaflets.